iammangod96/codereview/README.md

 	google0ebb62ff7cfe67cb.html 	- Google site verification.
-	header.php 	- Common header code for the website with meta, links (CSS, JS) and navbar. history.php 	- History page showing list of previous questions asked by the user. historyshow.php 	- When a user selects a question from his history, the problem and the correct solution is shown. index.php 	- Homepage/ Main page (This is the onlly page with its own header and footer code included). level.php 	- Review page (Available once you sign-in) showing list of all active questions. logout.php 	- Small code when user logs out by clicking on log out button (Available after sign-in). profile.php 	- Profile page (Available once you sign-in) with code for getting codeforces rating using Curl. register.php 	- Register page and code to verify codeforces user using Curl. reviewbutton.php 	Added Codereview on github 	13 minutes ago reviewcheck.php 	Added Codereview on github 	13 minutes ago sitemap.xml 	- Sitemap
+	header.php 	- Common header code for the website with meta, links (CSS, JS) and navbar. history.php 	- History page showing list of previous questions asked by the user. historyshow.php - When a user selects a question from his history, the problem and the correct solution is shown. index.php 	- Homepage/ Main page (This is the onlly page with its own header and footer code included). level.php 	- Review page (Available once you sign-in) showing list of all active questions. logout.php 	- Small code when user logs out by clicking on log out button (Available after sign-in). profile.php 	- Profile page (Available once you sign-in) with code for getting codeforces rating using Curl. register.php 	- Register page and code to verify codeforces user using Curl. reviewbutton.php 	- Code run when a user slects a correct answer on reviewcheck.php page. reviewcheck.php 	- When a user clicks on a question he asked (on profile page), he comes here. sitemap.xml 	- Sitemap
-	stats.php 	- Stats page (Available once you sign-in) styles.css 	Added Codereview on github 	13 minutes ago submitcode.php 	Added Codereview on github 	13 minutes ago
+	stats.php 	- Stats page (Available once you sign-in) styles.css 	- Small CSS code for buttons in header navbar submitcode.php 	- When user submits his solution to an asked question.